-Process for Completion of Final SED or SMI Eligibility Determination:
+Completion Process of Final SMI Eligibility Determination

-- 1. The Health Plan shall develop and make available to its providers, policies and procedures that describe the providers' requirements for submitting the evaluation packet and providing additional clinical information for the determining entity to make the final SED or SMI eligibility determination. - 2.
-In the event the determining entity requires additional information to make a final SED or SMI eligibility determination, the evaluating agency shall respond to the determining entity within three business days of request of the information. - 3.
-The licensed psychiatrist, psychologist, or nurse practitioner designated by the determining entity shall make a final determination as to whether the individual meets the eligibility requirements for SED or SMI status based on: - a.
-A face-to-face assessment or reviewing a face-to-face assessment by a qualified clinician, and - b.
-A review of current and historical information, if any, obtained orally or in writing by the assessor from collateral sources, and/or present or previous treating clinicians. - 4.
-The following shall occur if the designated reviewing psychiatrist, psychologist, or nurse practitioner has not conducted a face-to-face assessment and has a disagreement with the current evaluating or treating qualified Behavioral Health Professional (BHP) or Behavioral Health Technician (BHT) that cannot be resolved by oral or written communication: - a.
-Disagreement regarding diagnosis: determination that the individual does not meet eligibility requirements for SED or SMI status shall be based on a face-to-face diagnostic evaluation conducted by a designated psychiatrist, psychologist, or nurse practitioner.
-The resolution of (specific reasons for) the disagreement shall be documented in the individual's comprehensive clinical record, and - b.
-Disagreement regarding functional impairment: determination that the individual does not meet eligibility requirements shall be documented by the psychiatrist, psychologist, or nurse practitioner in the individual's comprehensive clinical record to include the specific reasons for the disagreement and will include a clinical review with the qualified clinician. - 5.
-If there is sufficient information to determine SED or SMI eligibility, the determining entity shall provide the individual with notice, in writing, of the SED or SMI eligibility determination (Notice of Decision) within three business days of the initial meeting with the qualified clinician as specified within this Policy. - 6.
-The determining entity shall provide notification of the eligibility determination result to AHCCCS via the AHCCCS Behavioral Health Web Portal and to the provider who completed the Assessment/Evaluation through an agreed upon medium.
-For AIHP members, the determining entity shall also provide notification to AHCCCS/DFSM at casemanagers@azahcccs.gov or to the appropriate TRBHA,
+The licensed psychiatrist, psychologist, or nurse practitioner designated by Solari Crisis and Human Services must make a final determination as to whether the member meets the eligibility requirements for SMI status based on:

+- A face-to-face assessment or reviewing a face-to-face assessment by a Solair Crisis and Human Services qualified assessor (see AMPM Policy 950 Credentialing and Re-Credentialing Processes); and - A review of current and historical information, if any, obtained orally or in writing by the assessor from collateral sources, and/or present or previous treating clinicians.

+The following must occur if the designated reviewing psychiatrist, psychologist, or nurse practitioner has not conducted a face-to-face assessment and has a disagreement with the current evaluating or treating qualified behavioral health professional or behavioral health technician (that cannot be resolved by oral or written communication):

+- Disagreement regarding diagnosis: Determination that the member does not meet eligibility requirements for SMI status must be based on a face-to-face diagnostic evaluation conducted by a designated psychiatrist, psychologist, or nurse practitioner.
+The resolution of (specific reasons for) the disagreement shall be documented in the person's comprehensive clinical record. - Disagreement regarding functional impairment: Determination that the member does not meet eligibility requirements must be documented by the psychiatrist, psychologist, or nurse practitioner in the member's comprehensive clinical record to include the specific reasons for the disagreement and will include a clinical review with the qualified clinician.

-- when applicable.
-For Tribal ALTCS members, the determining entity shall also provide notification to the individual's Tribal ALTCS case manager.
-For DDD THP members, the determining entity shall also provide notification to AHCCCS/DFSM at thp-altcs@azahcccs.gov. - 7.
-Once an SED or SMI eligibility determination decision is made and submitted to AHCCCS, AHCCCS will update the member's behavioral health category to SED or SMI respectively and will provide the eligibility determination documentation to the MCO of enrollment or AIHP, as applicable, via the AHCCCS Secured File Transfer Protocol (SFTP) server.
+If there is sufficient information to determine SMI eligibility, the person shall be provided written notice of the SMI eligibility determination within three (3) business days of the initial meeting with the qualified assessor.

-Issues Preventing Timely Completion of Eligibility Determination - Extending Completion of Eligibility Determination Time Period:
+Issues Preventing Timely Completion of SMI Eligibility Determination

-- 1. The time to initiate or complete the SED or SMI eligibility determination may be extended no more than 20 days if the individual agrees to the extension, and: - a.
-There is substantial difficulty in scheduling a meeting at which all necessary participants can attend, - b.
-The individual fails to keep an appointment for assessment, evaluation or any other necessary meeting, - c.
-The individual is capable of, but temporarily refuses to cooperate in the preparation of the completion of an assessment or evaluation, - d.
-The individual or the individual's HCDM requests an extension of time, - e.
-Additional documentation has been requested but has not yet been received, or - f.
-There is insufficient functional or diagnostic information to determine SED or SMI eligibility within the required time periods. - 2.
-Insufficient diagnostic information shall be understood to mean that the information available to the reviewer is suggestive of two or more equally likely working diagnoses, only one of which qualifies as SED or SMI, and an additional piece of existing historical information or a face-to-face psychiatric evaluation is likely to support one diagnosis more than the other(s). - 3.
-The determining entity shall: - a.
-Document the reasons for the delay in the individual's eligibility determination record when there is an administrative or other emergency that will delay the determination of an SED or SMI status, and - b.
-Not use the delay as a waiting period before determining SED or SMI status or as a reason for determining that the individual does not meet the criteria for SMI eligibility (because the determination was not made within the time standards). - 4.
-In situations in which the extension is due to insufficient information: - a.
-The determining entity shall request and obtain the additional documentation needed (e.g., current and/or past medical records) and/or perform or obtain any necessary psychiatric or psychological evaluations,
+The time to initiate or complete the SMI eligibility determination may be extended no more than 20 days if the member agrees to the extension and:

+- There is substantial difficulty in scheduling a meeting at which all necessary participants can attend; - The member fails to keep an appointment for assessment, evaluation or any other necessary meeting; - The member is capable of, but temporarily refuses to cooperate in the preparation of the completion of an assessment or evaluation; - The member or the member's guardian and/or designated representative requests an extension of time; - Additional documentation has been requested, but has not yet been received; or - There is insufficient functional or diagnostic information to determine SMI eligibility within the required time periods.
-- b.
-The designated reviewing psychiatrist, psychologist, or nurse practitioner shall communicate with the individual's current treating clinician, or appropriate clinical team member, if any, prior to the determination of SED or SMI, if there is insufficient information to determine the individual's level of functioning, and - c.
-Eligibility shall be determined within three days of obtaining sufficient information, but no later than the end date of the extension. - 5.
-If the evaluation or information cannot be obtained within the required time period because of the need for a period of observation or abstinence from substance use in order to establish a qualifying mental health diagnosis, the individual is notified by the Determining Entity that the determination may, with the agreement of the individual, be extended for up to 60 calendar days for an Extended Evaluation Period (EEP).
-This is a 60-day period of abstinence or reduced use from drug and/or alcohol use in order to help the reviewing psychologist make an informed decision regarding SED or SMI eligibility.

-This extension may be considered a technical re-application to ensure compliance with the intent of A.A.C.
-R9-21-303.
-However, the individual does not need to actually reapply.
-Alternatively, the determination process may be suspended, and a new application initiated upon receipt of necessary information.

-If the individual refuses to grant an extension, SED or SMI eligibility must be determined based on the available information.
-If SED or SMI eligibility is denied, the individual will be notified of their appeal rights and the option to reapply in accordance with this Policy.
+NOTE: Insufficient diagnostic information is understood to mean that the information available to the reviewer is suggestive of two or more equally likely working diagnoses, only one of which qualifies as SMI, and an additional piece of existing historical information or a face-to-face psychiatric evaluation is likely to support one diagnosis more than the other.

+Solari Crisis and Human Services must:

+• Document the reasons for the delay in the member's eligibility determination record when there is an administrative or other emergency that will delay the determination of SMI status; and

+• Not use the delay as a waiting period before determining SMI status or as a reason for determining that, the member does not meet the criteria for SMI eligibility (because the determination was not made within the time standards).

-Notification of SED or SMI Determination
+Notification of SMI Eligibility Determination